 Excitement was rampant at the finish, and a Cornishman, who owned a mining claim at a place called San Juan, jumped out on the track, threw his hat in the air and shouted, 'Ragtime, the horse, and San Juan against the bloody world. '

 Mr. Wilson forfeited his wager with a grace that was becoming to a sportsman, and the following day everybody that was present at the races went back to his farm and job.

 For a number of years the horse called Ragtime was well taken care of and lived to be a very old horse.

 The horse was a stallion and in time became a sire of many fine colts.
-At the time that the horse died my brother Will was very busy in the midst of a busy haying season.
+At the time that the horse died, my brother Will was very busy in the midst of haying season.
 Will found time to dig a grave and bury the horse, and perhaps shed a few tears while doing it.

-This was a setiment of finer feeling that is not usually shown by a lot of Gods creatures known as mankind.
-My brother Will had many fine traits, but like most of us also had his faults.
+This was a setiment of finer feeling not usually shown by many of Gods creatures known as mankind.
+My brother Will had many fine traits, but like most of us, had his faults.

-Perhaps, many disappointments that he encountered in his young days were the cause of his later problems with alcohol.
+Perhaps the many disappointments he encountered in his young days were the cause of later problems with alcohol.